edgarsanchez/FSmongoSamples/README.md

   * You need to setup a MongoDB server capable of handling transactions (a free MongoDB Atlas cluster works fine)
   * To run the sample get into the folder and enter `dotnet run`

-I used @rspeele TaskBuilder.fs to quickly and easily emulate C# async methods in F# functions.
+Originally, I used @rspeele TaskBuilder.fs to quickly and easily emulate C# async methods in F# functions, but it has been replaced with the Ply package.

 Your comments and suggestions are welcomed!